suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 1. You'll have to download and install Git that could be used for cloning the repositories that are present.
 The link to download Git is https://git-scm.com/downloads.
 2. Once the Git is downloaded and installed, you'll have to right-click on the location where you would like to add the files or the repository.
 3. You'll have to click on "Gitbash here" that would be opened when you right click on a particular location.
+4. One the Gitbash terminal opens, you'll need to write "Git clone" and then copy the clipboard file that is present when you click on Code in Github.
+The link must be pasted and run so that the files would be downloaded at the location of interest.